 As far as risks to the baby after birth, I would make sure I wore a mask when breastfeeding until I was feeling better.
 I would also have someone who is COVID negative do any other care for the baby.

-A lot of places have Corona Virus hotlines or offer teledoc appointments to keep people out of the hospital.
-Even if you can not get testing, the things we would recommend you do are the same.
+A lot of places have Corona Virus hotlines or offer teledoc appointments to keep people out of the hospital, so be sure to use that early if you’re pregnant (and let your regular provider know too).

 Remember to not stress out.
 It is still most likely that you have something that is NOT Corona Virus!